webaxones/consistency/readme.txt

 2. Configure the rules in the editor.

 == Changelog ==

+= 1.4.7 =
+* Fix a regex parsing bug for quotes on pasted text (no need to use / character with template lierals)
+* Fix a compatibility problem with Otter block by removing the e.preventDefault from the paste event detection (blocked copy/paste content within blocks like embed, HTML...)
+* Fix PHP bug with currentUser authCallBack that prevented to save User Settings
+* Upgrade @wordpress/scripts to 27.8.0 and @wordpress/compose to 6.34.0
+* Updated for WordPress 6.5.2

 = 1.4.5 =
 * Fix a regex parsing bug on link insertion because the fetched content had changed and contained the HTML tags